Anne Barlow: Career

 Barlow was formerly Artistic Director of Tate St Ives (2017–2018) and Director of Art in General in New York City (2007–2016).
 During her tenure at Art in General, she commissioned and curated projects with artists including: Dineo Seshee Bopape (2016); Donna Huanca (2015); Adelita Husni-Bey (2015); Marwa Arsanios (2015); Basim Magdy (2014); Sara Greenberger Rafferty (2014); Jill Magid (2013); Meriç Algün Ringborg (2013); Shezad Dawood (2013); Anetta Mona Chişa and Lucia Tkáčová (2013); Ohad Meromi (2010); Surasi Kusolwong (2007) and Ana Prvacki (2007).
 Barlow also initiated and oversaw programmatic partnerships with arts organizations in Brisbane, Bucharest, Cairo, Holon, Lisbon, London, Manchester, Riga, Tallinn, Tbilisi, Vilnius, Warsaw, and Zagreb.
 In 2014, she launched Art in General’s award-winning annual symposium "What Now?" on critical and timely issues in the field, establishing an educational partnership with the Vera List Center for Art and Politics at The New School, New York, and overseeing the symposia “Collaboration and Collectivity” (2014); “The Politics of Listening” (2015); and “On Future Identities” (2016).

-In 2023, Barlow curated the Samdani Art Award for the sixth Dhaka Art Summit বন্যা / Bonna, Bangladesh.
+In 2023, Barlow curated the Samdani Art Award for বন্যা / Bonna, the sixth Dhaka Art Summit, Bangladesh.
 She has curated and contributed to a number of biennial projects including “Tactics for the Here and Now”; “North by Northeast”, Latvian Pavilion at the 55th Venice Biennale (Co-Curator, 2013); 2nd Tbilisi Triennial, Georgia (Guest project curator, 2015) and “Shifts and Interruptions” for The Jerusalem Show VII, presented in framework of second Qalandiya International (Guest film curator, 2014).
 In 2013, she curated the Centennial Edition “Armory Open Forum” program for The Armory Show, New York.
+In 2025, she participated in the Experimenter Curators' Hub in Kolkata, India.